David Henderson (basketball)

-David McKinley Henderson (born July 21, 1964) is the amateur basketball scout for the NBA’s Cleveland Cavaliers.
+David McKinley Henderson (born July 21, 1964) is an amateur basketball scout for the NBA's Cleveland Cavaliers.

 As a basketball player, Henderson was senior co-captain of the Duke Blue Devil 1986 team that reached the NCAA Final Four.

 After graduating from Duke, Henderson played professional basketball for 10 years in the United States, Israel, France, and Turkey.

-After retirement from playing basketball, Henderson worked for three years as an assistant men’s basketball coach for Duke, followed by a six year stint as head men’s basketball coach at the University of Delaware.
+After retirement from playing basketball, Henderson worked for three years as an assistant men's basketball coach for Duke, followed by a six-year stint as head men's basketball coach at the University of Delaware.
 He has been a scout for the Cavaliers since 2006.

 College career

 Henderson grew up in Drewry, North Carolina.
 After graduating from Warren County High School in 1982, Henderson was recruited by Mike Krzyzewski to play for Duke.
 Henderson was either a starter or 6th man throughout his college career.
 As a senior co-captain, Henderson started all 39 games, averaging 14.2 points per game, and helped lead the Blue Devils to the national championship game, which they lost to Louisville.

 Henderson graduated from Duke with a degree in economics in 1986.